glacier-modding/glaciermodding.org/docs/modding/customcampaigns/scene_new.md

     "z": 0.0
 },
 ```
-Right-click this new node, and click `Clipboard > Copy`, and paste in five copies of this node.
+Right-click this new node, and click `Clipboard > Copy`, and paste five more copies of this node into the `House` node.

 Switch back to `scenario_gecko.brick` and search for `penthouse_wall_door_interior_6x2_a`, and similarly copy and paste one of these entities into the `scenario_modland.entity.json` file and set the `m_eidParent` value to the entity id of the `House` entity.
 Set the `rotation` to all zeros like before and the `position` object to:
 ```json